Vasifgithub/Vasifgithub/README.md

 <h3>💼 Key Projects:</h3>

+- **Online Bike Showroom (MERN)**
+  - Developed a full-stack web application for online bike booking, with admin CRUD operations and user authentication.
+  - *Skills:* HTML,CSS,Bootstrap,javascriptReact.js, Node.js, MongoDB, Express.js.

+- **Assessment of Blast-Induced PPV Using ML Algorithms**
+  - Engineered features and preprocessed data from 121 blasting events, ensuring quality and consistency for better predictions.
+  - Built an ensemble model of Linear Regression, Decision Tree, and Random Forest, achieving a high R² score of 0.95.
+  - Deployed a Flask app for real-time PPV predictions, improving mining efficiency by 25% and ensuring safe blasting.

 - **Infant Cry Classification Using Raspberry Pi and Deep Learning**
   - Used MFCC for audio feature extraction, CNN  models for cry classification, and deployed on Raspberry Pi for real-time detection.
   - Integrated alert systems using Telegram API.